 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-As shown in the accompanying consolidated financial statements, the Company incurred losses from operations applicable to its common shareholders of \$328,466 and \$238,518 for the three months ended March 31, 2014, and 2013, respectively, and has an accumulated deficit applicable to its common shareholders of \$28,667,341 at March 31, 2014.
-The Company also used cash in operating activities of \$289,363 and \$725,387 during the three months ended March 31, 2014 and 2013, respectively.
-At March 31, 2014, the Company has negative working capital of \$6,437,014 and a stockholders' deficit attributable to its stockholders of \$28,667,341.
+As shown in the accompanying consolidated financial statements, the Company incurred losses from operations applicable to its common shareholders of \$129,910 and \$328,466 for the three months ended March 31, 2015, and 2014, respectively, and has an accumulated deficit applicable to its common shareholders of approximately \$29,000,000 at March 31, 2015.
+The Company also used cash in operating activities of approximately \$103,000 and \$290,000 during the years ended March 31, 2015 and 2014, respectively.
+At March 31, 2015, the Company has negative working capital of approximately \$6,400,000.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.

-The Company commenced its new business related to the cultivation and production of oil from the seed of the Jatropha plant in September 2007.
+The Company commenced its business related to the cultivation and production of oil from the seed of the Jatropha plant in September 2007 and Camelina in March 2013.
 Management plans to meet its cash needs through various means including securing financing, entering into joint ventures, and developing the current business model.
-In order to fund its operations, the Company has to date received \$21,591,528 in capital contributions from the preferred membership interest in GCE Mexico I, LLC ("GCE Mexico"), has issued mortgages in the total amount of \$5,110,189 for the acquisition of land.
-The Company is developing the new business operation to participate in the rapidly growing bio-diesel industry.
-While the Company expects to be successful in this new venture, there is no assurance that its business plan will be economically viable.
+In order to fund its operations, the Company has to date received \$22,316,826 in capital contributions from the preferred membership interest in GCE Mexico I, LLC ("GCE Mexico"), has issued mortgages in the total amount of \$5,110,189 for the acquisition of land.
+The Company is developing the business operation to participate in the rapidly growing bio-diesel industry.
+While the Company expects to be successful in its ventures, there is no assurance that its business plan will be economically viable.
 The ability of the Company to continue as a going concern is dependent on that plan's success.
 The financial statements do not include any adjustments that might be necessary if the Company is unable to continue as a going concern.